revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-16.Junior developer want to repeat the particular part of the task for a finite number of times in python,How his senior is going to help him to repeat the code ?
+16. Junior developers want to repeat a particular part of the task a finite number of times in python.
+How is his senior going to help him to repeat the code?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- If you want to repeat the particular part of the task for a finite number of times in python use Enumerate loops.
+- If you want to repeat the part of the task for a finite number of times in python, use Enumerate loops.
-- you can provide the number of iterations to be performed: As an integer value.
+- you can provide the number of iterations to be performed, as an integer value.

   </details>

  ---

-17.One of the coworkers was working on strings, he don't know how to remove whitespaces from a string in python.
-How is a friend helped him to remove whitespaces?
+17. One of the coworkers was working on strings, he doesn't know how to remove whitespaces from a string in python.
+How would you help him to remove whitespaces?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- In python to remove whitespaces from a string we can use `strip()` function.
+- In python, to remove whitespaces from a string, we can use `strip()` function.

 ```python
 s.strip()